-Impact of COVID-19
+COVID-19 Update

 The COVID-19 pandemic (in particular, the emergence of new variants of the virus across the globe) has caused, and may continue to cause, significant disruptions in the U.S. and global economies.
 Measures taken by national and local governments in the United States and around the world restricted, and in certain jurisdictions continue to restrict, individuals' daily activities and curtail or cease many businesses' normal operations.
 The COVID-19 pandemic has adversely impacted, and may further adversely impact, nearly all aspects of our business and markets, including our workforce and the operations of our clients, suppliers, and business partners.

-Beginning in March 2020, we experienced impacts to our customers' demand, facility operations, supply chain, availability and productivity of personnel, while also working to comply with rapidly evolving international, federal, state and local restrictions and recommendations on travel and workplace health and safety.
-We experienced disruptions to our business continuity as a result of temporary closures of certain of ModusLink's facilities in the third and fourth quarters of fiscal year 2020, as well as the fourth quarter of fiscal year 2021.
-However, these temporary closures did not have a significant impact on ModusLink's operations
+We experienced disruptions to our business continuity as a result of temporary closures of certain of ModusLink's facilities in 2020 and 2021; however, these temporary closures did not have a significant impact on ModusLink's operations.

-More recently, an outbreak in Mainland China forced temporary lockdown orders from March 14, 2022 to March 20, 2022 in several cities in which ModusLink operates.
-In April and May 2022, there were further temporary lockdown orders which impacted several ModusLink facilities in China; however, ModusLink was able to resume operations on May 5, 2022 at one site and at another site on May 31, 2022.
-In July 2022, there were further temporary lockdown orders, which impacted one ModusLink facility in China.
-In September and October 2022, there were further temporary lockdown orders, which impacted several ModusLink facilities in China.
-The lockdowns in China have not had a significant impact to ModusLink's operations through the filing of this Quarterly Report on Form 10-Q. If the situation continues at this level or worsens, however, it could result in a potential adverse impact on our business, results of operations and financial condition.
+Outbreaks in Mainland China throughout 2022 (March to May, July and September to October) led to temporary lockdown orders impacting several ModusLink facilities in China; however, ModusLink was able to resume operations at all facilities and the lockdowns have not had a significant impact to ModusLink's operations through the filing of this Quarterly Report on Form 10-Q. If the situation continues at this level or worsens, however, it could result in a potential adverse impact on our business, results of operations and financial condition.

-We continue to closely monitor the impact of COVID-19 on all aspects of our business and geographies, including its impact on our clients, employees, suppliers, vendors, business partners and distribution channels.
+We continue to closely monitor the impact of COVID-19 and other disease outbreaks on all aspects of our business and geographies, including its impact on our clients, employees, suppliers, vendors, business partners and distribution channels.
 We believe that such impacts could include the continued disruption to the demand for our businesses' products and services; disruptions in or closures of our business operations or those of our customers or suppliers; the impact of the global business and economic environment on liquidity and the availability of capital; increased costs and delays in payments of outstanding receivables beyond normal payment terms; supply chain disruptions; uncertain demand; and the effect of any initiatives or programs that we may undertake to address financial and operational challenges faced by our customers.
 Despite indications of economic recovery, the severity of the impact of the COVID-19 pandemic on the Company's business in the future is difficult to predict and will depend on a number of uncertain factors and trends.
-Such factors and trends include, but are not limited to: the duration and severity of the virus and its current variants; the emergence of new variant strains; the widespread use of vaccines; the impact of the global business and economic environment on liquidity and the availability of capital; the extent and severity of the impact on our customers and suppliers; and U.S. and foreign government actions that have been taken, or may be taken in the future, to mitigate adverse economic or other impacts or to mitigate the spread of the virus and its variants.
-The Company continues to monitor for any developments or updates to COVID-19 pandemic on the Company's employees, as well as the protection of the health and safety of its personnel, and is continuously working to ensure that its health and safety protocols are in place to help mitigate any negative impacts of the COVID-19 pandemic on the Company's employees, business or operations.
+Such factors and trends include, but are not limited to: the emergence of new variant strains; the widespread use of vaccines; the impact of the global business and economic environment on liquidity and the availability of capital; the extent and severity of the impact on our customers and suppliers; and U.S. and foreign government actions that have been taken, or may be taken in the future, to mitigate adverse economic or other impacts or to mitigate the spread of the virus and its variants.
+The Company continues to monitor for any developments or updates to COVID-19 guidelines from public health and governmental authorities, as well as the protection of the health and safety of its personnel, and is continuously working to ensure that its health and safety protocols, business continuity plans and crisis management protocols are in place to help mitigate any negative impacts of COVID-19 and other disease outbreaks on the Company's employees, business or operations.